mikey-austin/greyd/README.md

 ---------

-All of the source is (will be) licensed under the OpenBSD license, with the exception of the netfilter database driver.
+All of the source is (will be) licensed under the OpenBSD license, with the exception of the netfilter firewall driver.
 As this driver links with the libnetfilter userland libraries, it must be licensed under the GPL.
 This does not conflict with the rest of the code base as all `greyd` drivers are compiled as shared objects, to be dynamically linked at runtime.